HASE-Group/hase_iii_models/README.md

 Create a new repository for the model in https://github.com/orgs/HASE-Group/repositories

-On the local copy of the model you want to push to github:
+In the folder containing local copy of the model you want to push to github:

     git init
     git add *